uclaacm/teach-la-dev-training/advanced_react_track/06_accustomed_to_custom_hooks/README.md

 Within custom hooks, you can use all the same tools we've discussed in the past like `useState`, `useEffect`, `useReducer`, and more!
 At their essence, custom hooks act the same as **higher-order components**, where you can inject more logic into a pre-existing component with your data!

+They are like React components, except inside their return statement, instead of containing JSX, you return data that React components can use!

 ![context-higher-order](https://github.com/uclaacm/teach-la-dev-training-s21/blob/main/advanced_react_track/04_global_state_of_mind/pictures/propDrilling.png)